jj862/King_County_Flood_Risk/README.md

 The [Jupyter Notebook](https://github.com/jj862/King_County_Flood_Risk/edit/main/README.md) is our key deliverable and contains details of our approach and methodology, data cleaning, exploratory data analysis, and model building and validation.

  Big_book_1 and Big_book_2 are Jupyter note books with non-directional EDA.
-They were primryly used to prepare data for the student.ipynb notebook.
+They were primarily used to prepare data for the student.ipynb notebook.

 * **Presentation**